barbazul/1kfa/mod_guide_campaigns.md

 As you and your players create the narrative, you will have opportunities to shape events.
-You decide how the world and the NPCs react to the actions of the PCs, and you have the freedom to describe the "meanwhile" -- all the goings-on "offscreen".
-Use these powers to pull the narrative into a multi-chapter structure, and in each chapter, try to earn points in the *Good Bank*.
+You decide how the world and the NPCs react to the actions of the PCs, and you have the freedom to describe the "meanwhile" -- all the goings-on "off-screen".
+Use these powers to pull the narrative into a multi-chapter structure, and in each chapter, try to earn *Journey points*.

 The players may just be along for the ride, or they may also want to delve into *The Hero's Journey*.
 Be on the lookout for how they signal that they're